 Nevertheless, I don’t feel it’s something to be particularly proud of.
 Because famous people are not like other people.
 The difference is that it will often cost you when you make a “mistake” — you run the risk of losing all your other famous clients.
 As the proverb goes: he that climbs high, can fall deep!

 And besides all that, it’s generally far less interesting to do “celebrity sessions,” because you are often expected to put on a show being overly respectful, polite, diplomatic, careful, and so on.

-So, you see— having famous clients can come with a price.
+So, you see, having famous clients can come with a price.
 It will most probably cost you.
 But if you’re aware of that and willing to pay the price, well — be my guest and go for it!
-After all, especially celebrities are the people perhaps most needing therapy.
+After all, celebrities are, perhaps, the people in the most need of therapy.